Tehila87/Tehila87/README.md

 </p>

 ### Profile
-#### Creative, collaborative, and impact-driven analyst with 6 years’ experience across academia, non-profit, and public sectors.
+#### Creative, collaborative, and impact-driven analyst with 6 years’ experience across academia, NGO's, and the public sector.
 Skilled in advanced quantitative methods and decision-support for stakeholders.
 Track record includes initiating 10 parliamentary debates and 10+ committee appearances as a think-tank advocate.
 Currently deepening expertise in data governance, ethical AI, risk-aware modelling, and scalable analytics pipelines.
 ---

 ### ⭐ Portfolio highlights